Best Ten Dollar Suit Pictures

 NO HANDS, BODIES, SETS, OR ADULT LANGUAGE.

-LAWRENCE KRAUSER (writer/director/music) is author of the novel LEMON (McSweeney's Books, 2001), and for the first U.S. and Dutch editions handdoodled 11,000 individual book covers.
-Other FICTION and nonfiction have been published in Textualities, The Believer, Bridge, McSweeney’s, Monkeybicycle, Sweet Fancy Moses, and The Muse Apprentice Guild, also elsewhere.
-A defected musician, Lawrence has also written many plays, working closely with the Printer’s Devil Theatre in Seattle.
-He copyedits for Doubleday Broadway Books, studied and taught American Poetry at Hebei University in China, and is house piano player for the Paranoid's Guide to History lecture series (playing at Barbes & The Brick in June '08.
-Other educative environments incude the New England Conservatory of Music, Boston Museum School of Fine Arts, and University of Hartford, from which he graduated.
-He has been writer in residence at Ateliers Fourwinds, Annex Theater, the Santa Maddalena Foundation, and Hawthornden Castle.
+LAWRENCE KRAUSER (writer/director/music) is author of the novel LEMON (McSweeney's Books, 2001); for the first U.S. and Dutch editions he hand-illustrated 11,000 individual book covers.
+Currently he is in postproduction with a feature film version titled WENDELL AND THE LEMON.
+His fiction and nonfiction have appeared in Textualities, The Believer, Bridge, Open City, McSweeney’s, Monkeybicycle, Sweet Fancy Moses, The Best Stage Monologues, and The Muse Apprentice Guild.
+Lawrence lectured on American Poetry at Hebei University, China, taught filmmaking at The New School, and is currently House Piano Player for the Paranoid's Guide to History and copyeditor for Doubleday Knopf.
+He attended the New England Conservatory of Music, Boston Museum School of Fine Arts, and University of Hartford, from which he graduated.
+He has been writer in residence at Ateliers Fourwinds, Annex Theater, the Santa Maddalena Foundation, and Hawthornden Castle, very slowly writing a novel about Pinocchio. lawrencekrauser.com

-LARISSA TOKMAKOVA (production design/editor) Her paintings can be seen this summer in New York at McNally-Robinson Booksellers, Ambienti Italia,and Deloitte-Touche headquarters, and at Le Chateau de la Napoule in Cannes.
-Previous exhibitions include solo shows at Columbia University and the Ministry of Tourism and Culture in Sao Paulo.
+LARISSA TOKMAKOVA (production design/editor) Her paintings can be seen this fall at the Public Theater in New York, where she provided 29 Tarot-based canvases for Mike Daisey's epic 29-night-long monologue, ALL THE FACES OF THE MOON.
+Previous exhibitions include solo shows at Le Chateau de la Napoule in Cannes, Columbia University, Newark Academy, McNally Jackson Booksellers, and the Ministry of Tourism and Culture in Sao Paulo.
 Larissa has taught painting at France's Ateliers Fourwinds, Hebei Academy of Art in Baoding, China, and at St. Ann’s School in Brooklyn, her work supported by grants and residencies from Ateliers Fourwinds, the Puffin Foundation, Kunstcentrum Sittard, and Fundaçion Valparaiso.
 She was born in Ukraine, studied painting at the Faculty of Applied Arts in Moscow, and now lives in New York City.
-More paintings can be seen at Artistsspace.org & on her website: www.tokmakova.com
+She is also editor of Lawrence Krauser's forthcoming feature WENDELL AND THE LEMON, and appeared recently in Kristen Kosmas's 2-person hit show THERE, THERE, produced by P.S.
+122; the production will be revived at On The Boards in Seattle this coming winter. www.tokmakova.com

 LILA JAVAN (Director of Photography) has been in the film industry in Los Angeles since 1994, and working exclusively as a cinematographer for the past six years.
 Javan has shot a wide variety of projects in multiple formats, including seven feature films, documentaries, and shorts featured in numerous film festivals.
 Currently her feature film Venice Underground is availble on DVD.
 Javan holds a BA in photography and anthropology from the University of Arizona and an MFA in cinematography from the American Film Institute.